open-amt-cloud-toolkit/docs/docs/Tutorials/createWiFiConfig.md

         <figcaption>Figure 1: Example wireless profile</figcaption>
         </figure>

 9. **Important**: After saving, continue on to create either a CCM or ACM profile.
 When prompted, search for and select your new Wireless Profile from the drop-down menu.
-The selected Wi-Fi Profiles will be shown under **Associated Wireless Profiles** and can be re-ordered by dragging them to give priority.
+The selected Wi-Fi Profiles will be shown under **Associated Wireless Profiles** and can be reordered by dragging them to give priority.

     !!! example "Example - Select Wireless Profile"
         <figure class="figure-image">